demoive/SSi18n/README.md

 # Simple SSI i18n Site
-Get an internationalized site up and running in 3 minutes!
+A simple, scalable and (performant?) solution for internationalized sites.
+Get up and running in 3 minutes!
 No server-side programming languages, Wordpress plugins, databases or nothin'!
 Plus, you'll get modularized views for your content that is easy to manage, and powerful routing abilities for customized configurations.

 ### Sample site:
 - http://barvinssurvins.fr/